Just a few years ago, I would've laughed at the thought of country living.

 But I've learned that slower doesn't mean boring.
 Slower just means intentional.

-Instead of being dragged from one thing to the next, we focus on what we actually want.
+Instead of being dragged from one thing to the next, we focus on what we actually matters.

 Having margin in our life allows us to do what we value most.
-And what matters to us is family, space, healthy food, exercise, and TRUTH.
+And what matters to us is the Lord Jesus Christ, family, space, clean living, and TRUTH.